Joe Greene: Nickname

-While sources agree the name is a reference to North Texas' athletics teams, the Mean Green, there are conflicting accounts as to how, when, and why Greene received his "Mean Greene" nickname.
+While sources agree the name is a reference to North Texas's athletics teams, the Mean Green, there are conflicting accounts as to how, when, and why Greene received his "Mean Greene" nickname.
 When he first arrived at North Texas, the university's moniker was the Eagles.
 In 1966, Greene's first year on the varsity team, the team adopted the "Mean Green" moniker.
 Two possible origins of the nickname are two separate cheers that supposedly developed independently during North Texas' 1966 game against UTEP.
 One cheer was by Sidney Sue Graham, wife of the North Texas sports information director.
 In response to a tackle by Greene, she blurted out, "That's the way, Mean Greene!"
 Bill Mercer, former North Texas play-by-play announcer, states Graham's thought behind the nickname was the Mean Green defense.
 Meanwhile, in the student section, North Texas basketball players Willie Davis and Ira Daniels, unsatisfied with the unenthusiastic crowd, began to sing, "Mean Green, you look so good to me".
 The rest of the crowd soon followed.
 "After that we did it every game," Davis said.
 "A lot of people later on started associating it with Joe because his last name was Greene, but it actually started with that simple chant that Saturday night at Fouts Field.
 And that's the truth."

 Although it stuck with him throughout his professional career due to his playing style, Greene himself was not fond of the nickname, insisting it did not reflect his true character.
 "I just want people to remember me as being a good player and not really mean," he said.
 "I want to be remembered for playing 13 years and contributing to four championship teams.
 I would like to be remembered for maybe setting a standard for others to achieve."

 As for the “Joe” part of his nickname (since his given name was Charles, not Joseph), that came from one of his aunts.
 During a 2014 interview with NFL Films, Greene said that his aunt nicknamed him Joe due to his resemblance to boxing legend Joe Louis, who at the time of Greene's birth was in the middle of his 12-year reign as heavyweight champion.
 "She thought I was hefty and bulky enough to be called Joe Louis," Greene said.
 "She started calling me Joe, and it kind of stuck."